JayVeezy1/MA_thesis/README.md

 # MA Thesis
 **Analysis Goal**

-The goal of this thesis is the mortality prediction within the MIMIC-III dataset for a use case of 2,655 stroke patients.
+The goal of this thesis is to examine the potential of mortality prediction within the MIMIC-III dataset.
-The available dependent variables are  'death within the hospital stay', 'within 30 days', 'within 180 days', and 'within 360 days'.
+The selected use case is 'stroke' with 2,655 patients.
+The final thesis paper, with the analysis results, can be provided upon request.

 # Part 0 - Setup
 **MIMIC-III Setup in Postgres**